Global Legal Group

 11 Environmental Insurance Liabilities

-11.1 What types of environmental insurance are available in the market, and how big a role does environmental risks insurance play in India?
+11.1 What types of environmental insurance are available in the market, and how big a role does environmental risks insurance play in Luxemburg?

-11.2 What is the environmental insurance claims experience in India?
+11.2 What is the environmental insurance claims experience in Luxemburg?

-12.1 Please provide, in no more than 300 words, a summary of any new cases, trends and developments in Environment Law in India.
+12.1 Please provide, in no more than 300 words, a summary of any new cases, trends and developments in Environment Law in your country.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.